-Have you ever found yourself wondering the inner workings of a watch and curious to know what makes it tick?
+Have you ever found yourself wondering about the inner workings of a watch and curious to know what makes it tick?
 It's possible that you've come across phrases like "automatic watch" and "quartz watch," but you've never really understood what they imply.
-These two kinds of watch movements are distinct from one another.
+These two kinds of watch movements, automatic vs quartz watch, are distinct from one another.
 The mechanism that makes a watch tick is called the watch movement, which is often referred to as a caliber.
 To put it simply, it is the engine that drives the watch and the thing that makes it go.

 The next, and maybe the most crucial question, that springs to mind is: What exactly is the difference?
 Which one of these options is preferable?
 Which of these two watches is going to survive longer, and more importantly, should I choose one that uses an automatic vs. quartz movement?